 - Fecal tests to identify if fecal parasites could be the cause

 - Special fecal tests, such as cultures and polymerase chain reaction (PCR) testing

 Dogs with gastroenteritis, regardless of the cause, are often dehydrated and sometimes need to be given fluids under the skin (subcutaneously) or directly into a vein (intravenously).
 Depending on the severity, your dog may be hospitalized to get the diarrhea and vomiting under control.
 In less severe cases, your veterinarian may give you medications and instructions regarding how to care for your pet at home.
 It is very important that you follow the treatment instructions from your veterinarian carefully to reduce the chance of the diarrhea recurring.

-Some of the best ways to keep your dog healthy are to watch what he or she eats, keep him or her free of parasites with monthly preventatives, and submit your dog's fecal samples to your veterinarian.
+Some of the best ways to keep your dog healthy are to watch what he or she eats, keep him or her free of parasites with monthly preventatives, keep vaccinations current and submit your dog's fecal samples to your veterinarian.
 Keeping your dog away from trash and other unfamiliar items, such as people food, and restricting your dog's contact with potentially sick dogs in public places, like the park and boarding facilities, will also protect her from becoming sick.

 If you have any questions or concerns, you should always visit or call your veterinarian – they are your best resource to ensure the health and well-being of your pets.